gtanczyk/genaicode/docs/design/genaicode_design_doc.md

 1. **Initialization**: The tool initializes by parsing the CLI parameters and reading the source code files.
 2. **Prompt Construction**: Based on the CLI parameters and identified `@CODEGEN` fragments, the tool constructs the system and code generation prompts.
-3. **Code Generation**: It sends the prompts to the specified AI model (Vertex AI, OpenAI, or Anthropic) and receives the generated code.
+3. **Code Generation**: It sends the prompts to the specified AI model (Vertex AI, OpenAI, Anthropic, or Claude via Vertex AI) and receives the generated code.
 4. **File Updates**: The tool updates the files with the generated code.
 If in dry-run mode, it only prints the changes without applying them.
 5. **Feedback and Cost Estimation**: The tool provides feedback on the token usage and estimated cost for the code generation process.